Symptoms may include rapid heart rate, chest pain, sweating, shortness of breath, fatigue, flushing, and dizziness.

 Symptoms do not always occur after a person is exposed to a substance, even at levels higher than those that previously seemed to cause symptoms.
 Also, blood tests do not consistently show activation of the person's immune system.
-Thus, some doctors consider idiopathic environmental intolerance to have a psychologic cause, probably a type of somatic symptom disorder Somatic Symptom Disorder Somatic symptom disorder is characterized by one or more chronic physical symptoms accompanied by significant and out-of-proportion levels of distress, worries, and difficulty in daily functioning... read more or an anxiety disorder similar to agoraphobia Agoraphobia Agoraphobia is fear or anxiety about being in situations or places with no way to escape easily or in which help might not be available if intense anxiety develops.
-These situations or places... read more (fear of going out in public) or a panic attack Panic Attacks and Panic Disorder A panic attack is a brief period of extreme distress, anxiety, or fear that begins suddenly and is accompanied by physical and/or emotional symptoms.
+Thus, some doctors consider idiopathic environmental intolerance to have a psychologic cause, probably a type of somatic symptom disorder Somatic Symptom Disorder Somatic symptom disorder is characterized by one or more chronic physical symptoms accompanied by significant and out-of-proportion levels of distress, worries, and difficulty in daily functioning... read more or an anxiety disorder similar to agoraphobia Agoraphobia Agoraphobia is fear or anxiety about being in situations or places (for example, in crowds and shopping malls or while driving) with no way to escape easily or in which help might not be available... read more (fear of going out in public) or a panic attack Panic Attacks and Panic Disorder A panic attack is a brief period of extreme distress, anxiety, or fear that begins suddenly and is accompanied by physical and/or emotional symptoms.
 Panic disorder involves recurrent panic... read more .
 Others do believe the disorder may be a type of allergic reaction Allergic Reactions and Other Hypersensitivity Disorders because some people do have various changes in their immune system although this is rare).
 However, there is no consistent pattern of such changes among people who have this syndrome, and the cause remains unknown.

 Some people with idiopathic environmental intolerance start having symptoms after a single exposure to high levels of various toxic substances.
 People may attribute their symptoms to exposure to these substances, but evidence is usually lacking.